yudhishthirbhunwal/hacktoberfest2018/README.md

 | Aditya Vyas | II | IT |
 | Rishabh Anand | IV | ECE |
 | Shiv Soni | IV | CSE |

-*When adding your name, don't add it at the beginning or end of the file.
-Put it anywhere in between.*